 Updated: July 2017

-How many times I have come across crusadistic and wanna be evangelical Christians who happily misquote verses of Holy Quran out of context.
+How many times I have come across crusadistic and wanna be evangelical Christians who happily misquote verses of Holy Quran out of context and expect when Muslims are attacked we the Muslims spread charity or get butchered by genocidal Christians, radical Hindu terrorists or Zionists.
+How many times I have seen indian hindutva extremists cheering for genocide and rapes of Muslims.

-All those BIGOTS rub these verses on their face three times a day, so that they can remember their own bigotry and sheer corruption in their own lives and books.
+No wonder they invaded and martyred millions of Muslims in Iraq, Afghanistan, Libya, Syria & Yemen.
+All those BIGOTS rub these verses on their face three times a day so, that they can remember their own bigotry and sheer corruption in their own lives and books.
 And on top of it this is just tip of the iceberg.

 Here we go: